SoftwareShenzheneer/serial_flasher/README.md

 pip install esptool
 ```
 ___

+## Prerequisites
+The script starts off with gathering a list of unique binaries from the unique binary directory.
+Up to a size of 1050 has been tested.
+Providing the unique binaries is required for the script to generate and iterate this list.
+Do not forget to adjust the serial ports to the actual ports used in your personal case.

 ## Use
 Either put the files which need to be downloaded in the file path as stated in the script, or adjust the file path to point to the location of your binaries.